ubuntu/authd/CONTRIBUTING.md

 By agreeing to follow these guidelines the contribution process should be easy and effective for everyone involved.
 This also communicates that you agree to respect the time of the developers working on this project.
 In return, we will reciprocate that respect by addressing your issues, assessing proposed changes and helping you finalise your pull requests.

 These are mostly guidelines, not rules.
-Use your best judgment and feel free to propose changes to this document in a pull request.
+Use your best judgement and feel free to propose changes to this document in a pull request.

 <!-- Include end contributing intro -->
 ## Quicklinks